jellydn/modern-nodejs-2024/README.md

 # Welcome to modern-nodejs-2024 👋

-> Modern Node.js 2024 setup is a comprehensive guide to the latest features and capabilities of Node.js 18+.
-This setup includes built-in support for fetch, native `.env` file reading, and simplified testing with `node:test`.
+> Modern Node.js 2024 demo is a comprehensive guide to the latest features and capabilities of Node.js 18 to Nodejs 22.
+This demo includes built-in support for fetch, native `.env` file reading, and simplified testing with `node:test`.
 It also introduces the permission model, task runner with `node --run`, and importing ESM modules from CJS.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)